giellalt/dict-sma-mul/2011_dict/00_readme.txt

-Paradigm generation with the follwing tool:

-resulted in empty generation for the lemmata listed in these files.
+Paradigm generation with an FST borrowed from Lene resulted in empty generation for the lemmata listed in these files.
 Please check and if needed correct the fst and/or the source files.